Last year, Reese Witherspoon told me that she tore herself apart and read a script over and over again while deciding on taking part in a project.

 “I am not a decisive person at all in any aspect of my life,” The Hollywood superstar exclaims, shaking her head.

 Hence she easily relates to the character she plays in her recent movie This Means War, Lauren, who struggles to choose between two lovers, FDR (Chris Pine) and Tuck (Tom Hardy).

 “I think they’re both very sexy and handsome and incredibly intelligent and smart, so it’s hard to make that decision,” she smiles.

 In This Means War, two deadly CIA operatives FDR and Tuck, who are also inseparable partners and best friends, fall in love with Lauren Scott, who is completely oblivious to their friendship.
-The two lovers utilise their formidable covert abilities, physical prowess and charming skills to win Lauren’s confounded heart.
+The two lovers utilize their formidable covert abilities, physical prowess and charming skills to win Lauren’s confounded heart.

-Torn between the handsome, suave and self-assured FDR and ruggedly good-looking and romantic Brit Tuck, who between them fulfil every wish she ever longed for, Lauren seeks guidance from her best pal, Trish (Chelsea Handler), to decode her romantic dilemma.
+Torn between the handsome, suave and self-assured FDR and ruggedly good-looking and romantic Brit Tuck, who between them fulfill every wish she ever longed for, Lauren seeks guidance from her best pal, Trish (Chelsea Handler), to decode her romantic dilemma.

 “I think most women have other women to rely on for life advice.
 I definitely have my crew of girls that I go to about everything in my life.
-They tell me if they think I’m making a bad decision or they don’t like some guy I’m dating or they don’t like my hair cut,” Witherspoon chuckles.
+They tell me if they think I’m making a bad decision or they don’t like some guy I’m dating or they don’t like my haircut,” Witherspoon chuckles.

 But Trish’s advice is more confusing than enlightening.
 Indecisive herself, Trish recommends dating both guys.